TutorialsLast Updated Aug 5, 20247 min read

 The Postman tests you just added are Chai assertions.

 In the code above, the first test checks that the request completes with a success status code of 200.
-The second test checks to see that the data returned from the request is an array; in this case, the expected array of user profiles.
+The second test checks to see that the data returned from the request is contains an attribute data with an array value; in this case, the expected array of user profiles.

 Save and run the request again.
 Details about the tests that have passed are listed on the Test Results tab.